stalj/KUE-Classes/faq/README.md

 [Unfortunately, I failed the course.
 What should I do?](#unfortunately-i-failed-the-course-what-should-i-do)

+---

 ### I am already familiar with the subject of the classes.
 Do I need to participate in regular classes?

 It only depends on you.
 You will not receive a lower final grade for your absences.
 However, please take into account that students' attendance may be checked during regular classes.
 You can then receive bonus points for high attendance at classes.

+### I need to get more information about my classes and my participation.
+How can I do this?

+Detailed information about my office hours, their format and dates, is available on my e-card.
+Generally, start by sending me a post on the Microsoft Teams platform.
+I can assure you that 99% of problems can be solved by efficient communication on the chat.
+I try to respond quickly to posts sent by students.
+If necessary, we will set up a face-to-face meeting, which will take place remotely.
+I will then call you using Microsoft Teams.
+The dates of remote meetings are given on my e-card.
+Remember to configure your webcam and microphone in advance.

 ### I have my own laptop.
 Can I use it during regular classes?